-Our Sixth Form allows you to expand your horizons, and prepare for the next stages in your life.
+Ashmole will offer you a strong, flexible support system and endless opportunities to succeed in whatever you endeavour to do, including your extracurricular passions.
+Our Sixth Form allows you to expand your horizons, and prepare for the next stages of your life.

-Kayan and Piraye Head Students of Ashmole Academy
+Jennifer and Amy Head Students of Ashmole Academy